MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-local.md

 #### Run on the syntax checker

 To test the program before running it on the hardware, first run it on the Quantinuum Syntax Checker.
-Use the [`get_backend`](xref:azure.quantum.qiskit.AzureQuantumProvider) method to create a `Backend` object to connect to the Quantinuum Syntax Checkerbackend:
+Use the [`get_backend`](xref:azure.quantum.qiskit.AzureQuantumProvider) method to create a `Backend` object to connect to the Quantinuum Syntax Checker backend:

 ```python
 # Get Quantinuum's syntax checker backend: